What is an environmental portrait and what is not

 3. Let the subject move in the environment as naturally as they usually will if you are not there.
 Then, sit and wait and take photos until you have a selection of places where the subject has moved in the frame.

 4. Look for the “moment” and not just the subject’s location in the frame.
 The moment is more subtle.
-For example, the subject may turn their head ever so slightly to the light that the light makes their face glow, or there is an expression that best captures their personality.
+For example, the subject may turn their head ever so slightly to the light that makes their face glow, or there is an expression that best captures their personality.

 5. Just remember, people have many traits to their character, and the more you shoot, the better the chances you will have more options to choose from to capture the very best of the person.

-Here I believe the “expression” of the young boy is the strength of the photo.
+Here, I believe the “expression” of the young boy is the strength of the photo.
 The environment tells a little, and I would have preferred more surroundings than I have.

 Here I have a father with his children and wife in the background of his kitchen.
 The photo tells a little about the man that, had I cropped in tight, would have been left out.

-I had very little time at this home, so hanging out in the room with this teenager until I could find a natural moment was not going to happen.
+I had very little time at this home, so hanging out in the room with this teenager until I could find a natural moment would not happen.
 However, I have traveled from Atlanta to Chiapas, Mexico, so I had to get what I could.
+As you can see, the window behind the teenager would have made him a silhouette, so I am using an off-camera flash to the far left, pointed at his face.

-The man on the street is a new pastor who is starting work in the medical center area of Houston, TX.
+The man on the street is a new pastor starting work at the medical center in Houston, TX.
 I took almost all my photos of him inside a hotel meeting room.
 Nothing in the room said “Houston.”
-I wanted to be sure I had something of him showing that he is working in Houston.
+I wanted to be sure I had something of him showing that he works in Houston.
+The photo was my intro shot of Ben telling his story in Houston in a slideshow.

-Here is a photo of Philip and Matt Moulthrop, who learned how to turn bowls from Philip’s dad Ed.
+Here is a photo of Philip and Matt Moulthrop, who learned how to turn bowls from Philip’s dad, Ed.
 I wanted to capture pictures of them with their bowls and photos of them making them.

 The magazine used my photos in the article.
 As you can see, sometimes, they need to introduce the person to the audience.
 The bowls were just as important here, but this was an Alumni magazine package, so the people were the hook for the story.